-Based on the foregoing, the Court finds there exists an actual controversy between the of course, is at liberty to enter into a stipulated dismissal upon terms agreeable to the parties.
+Based on the foregoing, the Court finds there exists an actual controversy between the Underwriters and GNMA; therefore, GNMA is a proper party to the Underwriters' action.
+GNMA, of course, is at liberty to enter into a stipulated dismissal upon terms agreeable to the parties.